FARMING

 A broad view of factory farming includes practices that force adaptations

-(often through breeding) that increase the "productivity" of animal farming.
+(often through breeding) that increase the "productivity" of

 Such increases in productivity are invariably achieved at the expense of